 The Tree of Life

 At the core of the ancient system of wisdom, the mystical tradition within the Jewish faith that is known as Kabbalah, is the central symbol, The Tree of Life.
-While Kabbalah itself is an ancient religion, it is also a science and a philosophy and an art which together reveal the interdependent nature of spirit and matter and the way that existence functions on every level.
+While Kabbalah itself is an ancient religion, it is also a science and a philosophy and an art that together reveal the interdependent nature of spirit and matter and the way that existence functions on every level.
 Its principles, and the underlying wisdom in its understanding, also transcend all religions, all systems of thought and belief.

 The Tree of Life can be seen on many levels, but perhaps above all as a blueprint of the human being, of our life and consciousness.
 Its Sephiroth, or its Spheres, are emanations of Divinity: each one is a sphere of light, a receptacle that receives and holds a different potency of the energy that streams down to us from the Divine.
 While these spheres represent the process of creation, therefore, they also represent archetypes.